-This Crispy Pakodas Recipe is the best evening snacks especially in rainy days….and can be prepared in minutes.
+This onion Pakoda recipe is the best evening snack especially on rainy days and can be prepared in minutes.
 The flavor of fried onion and the besan flour makes this snack heavenly.

 One of the famous evening snacks in Tamil Nadu.
 Which is also a popular street-side snack in South India.

-It is delicious with complex flavor and taste.
+It tastes delicious with complex flavor and taste.
 It tastes similar to the western onion rings.
 It would say this is the spicy Indian onion rings.
-Makes it perfect to munch on in the movie times.
-Or a good filling snack in the long travel.
-Or serves as a perfect spicy bite when you crave for spicy breaks.
+It makes it perfect to munch on in the movie times.
+Or a good filling snack on the long travel.
+Or serves as a perfect spicy bite when you crave spicy breaks.

 A great appetizer to start the potluck or party or a great filling evening snack.
-And most of the South Indian restaurants buffet menu includes this onion pakoda.
+And most of the South Indian restaurants buffet menu includes this.

 This crispy onion pakoda is a stand-alone snacking recipe, but it tastes awesome when served with green coriander chutney, or tomato ketchup.

-How to make pakoda crispy for longer time
+How to keep pakoda crispy for a longer time?

-This evening snack can be good to consume for about three days in the room temperature when preserved correctly.
+This evening snack can be good to consume for about three days at room temperature when preserved correctly.
 When planning to serve for the party, you can make this a day prior to the date of the celebration.

 - Slice the onion as thin as possible.
 Thickly sliced onion has more moisture content and can become soggy quickly.

-- Store them in air sealed container in a cool dry place.
+- Store them in an air-sealed container in a cool dry place.

 - Deep fry the pakoda in between medium to low flame.